September '22 Update:

 Same rules for me, I believe in equality!

 Please note: the job suits people travelling on their own (due to space on the boat) and travelling light (no bikes on board or pets, sorry!).
 The environment and experience is fantastic but the actual work is domestic, so not suitable for people who haven't done that sort of thing before (most men!).
 I will ask you for previous experience.
 Guests on the trips are expecting to be dazzled by their experience, so skipper and crew need to sparkle - please think about this before you contact me.
 We will always have a video call before committing to anything.
 I will always reply to your message but please don't be disappointed if it doesn't work out, I get many more applicants than I can take on and there are lots of brilliant hosts and other experiences near by.

 The boat is a beautiful old ketch, grp but a teak deck.
 Very stable and safe, lots of room on deck, swimming platform and all safety gear.
 Crew have their own quarters (forecabin) which is not cramped by boat standards and is private.
 Generally we anchor every night behind a deserted island in the bay so we are sheltered.
 From there you can swim, watch sunset with a glass of something, do yoga to the sunrise, watch the moon rise, look out for dolphins, etc.

 We have continuous internet, 3G or 4G depending on where we are.
 This is free but please, no selfie / smartphone zombies, and absolutely phones off when guests are on board.

 Workawayers should have several years of positive experience sharing accommodation with others (not family).
 Co-habiting in harmony is the most important quality when sharing a space, for me and you.
-Priority therefore will be given to those over 25.
+Priority therefore will be given to older applicants.

 There is a lovely dog on board too who is part of the crew.
 She is very friendly and funny and cuddly.
 If you don't like dogs, then please don't apply.
 If you're scared of dogs, she is your therapist.